Don’t leave money on the table: the government's contribution on your KiwiSaver investment

 Who isn’t getting it?

-A lot of people still aren’t getting this money, which means they end up with less in their KiwiSaver accounts than they otherwise would have.
+A lot of people still aren’t getting this money, which means they end up with less in their KiwiSaver investment than they otherwise would have.
 One study by Inland Revenue found half of the people surveyed had not heard of the credit.
 That’s not a problem if they’re working full time and contributing automatically because they will probably contribute enough to get it anyway.
 But if they aren’t, it’s a problem.
 If you are self-employed, not working at the moment or only working part-time, you may need to check whether you’re on track.
 Some years, as many as a million people haven’t received the full credit.
 Data from Inland Revenue in 2021 showed that a quarter of those enrolled didn’t get the maximum amount they could have.

 What do you need to do?

-If you aren’t already making contributions of at least $20 a week into your KiwiSaver account, now is the time to start.
+If you aren’t already making contributions of at least $20 a week into your KiwiSaver investment, now is the time to start.
 You can set it up as a regular payment to ensure you always get the full $521 - or make a note in your diary to put a lump sum in every year as the June 30 date looms.
 Even if your main investment strategy is something other than KiwiSaver, it usually makes sense to make the most of this bonus, too.

 Many self-employed people who do not have the benefit of employer contributions still contribute enough to ensure they get the tax credit.